Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 The resulting condition includes thinning hair, brittle and unhealthy hair, as well as hair that is easily dislodged from the scalp.

-Vitamin D plays a significant role in supporting the physical processes related to hair growth, and it’s more directly involved through the development of keratinocytes.
+Vitamin D plays a significant role in supporting the physical processes related to hair growth, and it’s more directly involved in the development of keratinocytes.

 If a body is dealing with a vitamin D deficiency, any one of these important processes might be interrupted and lead to issues of thinning hair and hair loss.